How to Connect a Dynamic Microphone to a Computer?

 1) Different Microphones Have Different Needs

 This article explored how to connect a USB Microphone and Dynamic Microphone specifically, however, if you wanted to use a Condenser microphone, the process would be slightly different (but not by much).
-You would still use an audio interface like the Scarlett 2i2, but for a Condenser microphone, for example, you would just have to turn on the phantom power.

 YouTube Video Tutorial